Take a look around the Kirkstyle Inn and Rooms, the little pub in the country that’s perfect for a weekend getaway

-Some of the rooms have en-suite shower rooms, but we had been allocated one of the rooms with a luxurious slipper bath.
+Some of the rooms have en-suite shower rooms, but I had been allocated one of the rooms with a luxurious slipper bath.

 The vivid blue walls and white tiles looked fresh and appealing, and the room itself was a generous size.